OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 ---------------
 POST ``/dataserver2/++etc++hostsites/{site-name}/++etc++site/default/authentication/users``

-The link for this should be obtained from the service document located at ``/dataserver2/service``.
-This will provide a set of workspaces, one of which is the ``zapier`` workspace.
-This workspace provides a link with a rel of ``create_user`` under the ``Links`` element.
-The ``href`` from this will provide the proper url.
-The workspace can also be accessed off of the user at ``/dataserver2/users/{authenticated_username}/zapier``, where the ``authenticated_username`` variable will need replaced with the

 Create a new user with the given information.
 This will send an email to the newly created user with a link to finish setting up their account.
+The link for this view is available off the ``zapier`` workspace with a rel of ``create_user``.
+The workspace is also available off the user at ``/dataserver2/users/{authenticated_username}/zapier``.

 Request
 ~~~~~~~
+Requires the following fields in the body of the request:

 :Username: Username for the user to be created.
 :Email: Email address for the user to be created.